Introduction: How to Dye Easter Eggs With Rice

 - Plastic Gloves

 You can use either sandwich bags or plastic cups to decorate the eggs with.
-I tried both ways and preferred the sandwich bags, but both methods have their pros and cons.
+I tried both ways and each method has its pros and cons.

 Step 2: Tips and Measurements